muzhiBryn/workshop_servers/README.md

 ```python
 app = Flask(__name__)
 ```
 Now, there's so many ways to build our library, but we're going to work like this: We'll write a function that takes a search term and returns a list of objects about books whose titles match that name.
-Confused, play around with the Books API and see what kind of data it returns.
+Confused?
+Play around with the Books API and see what kind of data it returns.
 This function is not hard.
 You will use requests Here's how you use requests:
 ```python
 requests.get(url, params=params)
 ```